opulent/opulent/README.md

 # Opulent

-Opulent is an __Intelligent Web Templating Engine__ created for extremly fast, efficient and DRY Web Development.
-Based on the idea of creating lightweight __Web Component__ definitions, Opulent greatly speeds up the development process of any project.
+Opulent is an __Intelligent Web Templating Engine__ created for extremely fast and efficient Web Development.
+Based on the idea of lightweight and reusable __Web Components__, Opulent greatly increases your development speed for any project.

 ## Syntax

-Opulent is as beautiful as it gets: no tags, indentation based, optional brackets, inline text, inline children and in page definitions.
+Opulent has a beautiful, minimalistic syntax: no tags, indentation based, optional brackets, inline text, inline children and in page definitions.

 __Page Markup__
 ```